wp-plugins/woocommerce-add-to-cart-custom-redirect/readme.txt

 <h2>Manually</h2>

-1. Download the zip file and upload `woocommerce-category-redirect` to the `/wp-content/plugins/` directory
+1. Download the zip file and upload `woocommerce-custom-redirect` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==